-Domestic policy: Boris is likely to reward the Conservative right with key positions, as they’re the people who would back his leadership bid should the time come.
+Domestic policy: As PM, Boris is likely to reward the Conservative right with key positions in his cabinet, as they’re the people who would back his leadership bid should the time come.
 Critics speculate that this means human rights at home and in the workplace may be put in jeopardy considering that the party – and especially the more right-leaning members – haven’t committed to keeping the UK within the Human Rights Act after Brexit.

 International policy: During what was widely seen to be a disastrous term as foreign secretary, arguably Johnson’s biggest failing was an inability to convince the countries he visited that Brexit wouldn’t harm Britain’s international trade relations – despite being vehemently pro-Leave.
 A series of shocking and/or inappropriate comments made about Libya, Myanmar, Turkey, China and Russia (to name only a few) didn’t help to endear him to other nations either.

-Brexit: Although he’s currently in the lead in terms of votes, Johnson is also the most divisive figure in the leadership race, mostly due to his toing and froing on Brexit.
-Most recently, he agreed to vote for Theresa May’s Brexit deal after heavily criticising it and calling it ‘dead’ months earlier.
-Brexit has become a microcosm for Boris’s general inability to send consistent messages on topics.
+Brexit: Although he’s currently in the lead in terms of votes, Johnson is also the most divisive figure in the leadership race, mostly due to his to-ing and fro-ing on Brexit.
+Most recently, he agreed to vote for Theresa May’s Brexit deal after heavily criticising it and calling it ‘dead’ months earlier – Brexit has become a microcosm for Boris’s general inability to send consistent messages on topics.
 He’s also said that he’d happily accept a No Deal, and has suggested he would suspend parliament in order to make it happen.